Dental Implants Quincy, MA

 Afterward, we will secure the new synthetic tooth to the metal post at the surface of the gums.
 The new tooth is attached so securely, that patients can eat their favorite foods, maintain an active lifestyle, play sports, and more, without fear of their tooth becoming loose or falling out.
 Patients can enjoy the benefits that come from never having to worry about their tooth again.

-The team at Premier Dental of Quincy and Milton provide dental implants in a way that is comfortable and functional.
+The team at Core Dental Group and Implants Center provide dental implants in a way that is comfortable and functional.
 We take the time to make sure that every aspect of the procedure is completed correctly – the first time.

 Check out what others are saying about our implant services on Yelp: Dental Implants Quincy